adrz/movie-main-colors/README.md

 ### Good old local install

 I will supposed that OpenCV is properly installed on your machine.
-It is a painful process !
-I will not redirect you to any tutorials as those tend to be outdated quickly.
-Good luck.
+I admit it is a painful process !
+I will not redirect you to any tutorials as those tend to be outdated quickly, so good luck.
+Once OpenCV installed the following set of command will do the trick:

 ```bash
 	# Debian/Ubuntu